sictweb/bti425-2020/notes/angular-architecture.md

 ## Angular architecture overview

-> This page is being edited.
-> This notice will be removed when the edits are complete.

 This document is intended to be a light summary of the concepts and principles of the Angular architecture.

 The authoritative source is the excellent "Architecture" section in the FUNDAMENTALS section of the Angular documentation.
 This content *complements* the official docs - it does *not* replace it.
 Make sure that you open and go through both.